-Finally, we support natural science education and communication activities, focused on skin and skin diseases.
+Finally, we support natural science education and communication activities, within the fields of medicine, chemistry and pharmacy.

 The LEO Foundation has no intellectual property rights to results coming from our philanthropic activities.
 However, we prioritize that the results are shared with the public, patients and healthcare professionals.

 The LEO Foundation provides four types of grants and awards

 - Open competition – grants, which are given to support the best dermatology research projects worldwide – Apply here

 - Strategic – grants, which are given to build, develop or strengthen excellent dermatology research within specific areas.
 The LEO Foundation will issue specific invitations for applications for its strategic grants